 Peste des Petits Ruminants Pan-African Programme

-The validation meeting was followed the official launch of the PPR Program on 17th March 2022 in Nairobi, Kenya.
+The official launch of the PPR Program took place on 17th March 2022 in Nairobi, Kenya.

 PPR is a highly infectious and devastating disease of goats and sheep.
 The disease significantly impacts food and nutrition security, livelihoods, and national economies.
 As PPR is a transboundary disease that is endemic in nearly Africa, its control and eradication require a phased, risk-based approach with well-coordinated and harmonized activities across all regions.
 In a bid to control and eradicate the disease, AU-IBAR, together with other stakeholders, AU Members States and RECs, and technical partners (FAO and OIE) have since 2015 been involved in systematic interventions to curb the disease.
 The first PPR implementation strategy for Africa was from 2017 to 2021.
 The strategy aimed to improve veterinary services as a synergistic and complementary action to the control and eradicate PPR.
 The strategy also allowed countries to control other priority small ruminant diseases (SRDs) simultaneously.
 The pan African PPR eradication strategy and the control programme aligned with the global PPR control and eradication strategy and programme, respectively.